Stamp Duty Concession in Qld Explained (Updated For 2025)

 Make sure you also take a read of our blog on how to avoid LMI for more tips on keeping your mortgage costs to a minimum.

-The information in this article is general in nature and doesn’t take into account your personal circumstances or financial situation.
-If you are looking to buy or build your first home, the experienced home loan experts from CJG Finance can help you navigate the process.
+If you are looking to buy or build your first home, the experienced home loan broker from CJG Finance can help you navigate the process.

 To find out more, contact us or call Colin at CJG Finance on: 0402 413 917 or email him: cgreen@cjgfinance.com.au